B1. Parking Accounts

 B5.1.
 Yellow Zone Permit Parking: Value Perimeter Parking

 Yellow zone permit parking is value parking with parking spaces in perimeter parking lots (yellow zone designation) being available on a first-come, first-serve basis to yellow zone permit-holders during posted hours of operation.

-Being the most-economically priced parking on campus, yellow zone permit-holders cannot be guaranteed parking will be available in their preferred, or any, yellpw zone parking lot, particularly during peak demand periods.
+Being the most economically priced parking on campus, yellow zone permit-holders cannot be guaranteed parking will be available in their preferred, or any, yellow zone parking lot, particularly during peak demand periods.
 In-and-out privileges are subject to the availability of parking in yellow zone parking lots and, therefore, cannot be assured.

 Yellow zone permit-holders may park in any available parking space in any yellow zone parking lot.
 If their preferred yellow zone lot is full, yellow zone permit-holders will be required to find available parking, if any, in another yellow zone parking lot.

 Yellow zone permits may be oversubscribed or oversold by up to 35% more than the total number of parking spaces available in the yellow zone parking lots.
 In the unlikely event that every yellow zone parking lot becomes full, yellow zone permit-holders will be required to use, if available, public parking and pay the applicable parking charges for use.

 If interest or demand for yellow zone parking exceeds availability, a wait list may be maintained.